Skylights & Rooflights

 On this website, you will see these different terms cropping up frequently.
 This is because different people use different terms such us flat glass rooflights, roof lights windows or skylights rooflights to search when, really, they are searching for the same thing.
-Whether you call it rooflight, skylight or roof window, the aim remains the same: maximise the natural light levels (and in the cases of non-fixed models – ventilation too) coming into a room or living space.
-Here at Sunsquare, we specialise in flat roof models.
+Whether you call it rooflights, skylights or roof windows, the aim remains the same: maximise the natural light levels (and in the cases of non-fixed models – ventilation too) coming into a room or living space.
+Here at Sunsquare, we specialise in skylights models.
 Hopefully this clarification helps you with your decision.
 If you want to talk through the various options and models with an expert advisor, please contact us.

 Uncovering the nuances between roof lights and skylights

 In recent years, it may have been prudent to say that there is little or no difference between rooflights and skylights.
 Nevertheless, as the industry has evolved, at the time of writing in 2017, there are increasing nuances between the capabilities and uses of rooflights and skylights.
 Throughout the remainder of this article we will uncover those distinctions to help put you firmly in the picture.

 Roof windows remain a popular feature in the eyes of homeowners.
 They tend to come in standardised sizes and specifications and their ‘off-the-shelf’ appeal is certainly recognised by those who don’t require a bespoke design that’s made to order for their home.
 Rooflight windows must be CE marked prior to sale, meaning manufacturers must be able to declare to customers how their units perform under rigorous test conditions.
 Roof windows are also included under British Standards regulations (BS EN 14351 – 1:2010) which states they must be fitted in the same orientation and in plane with the surrounding roof, normally at a minimum pitch of 15-degrees.

 What is a rooflight?